“Less talk, more crowbar!”

 This is a prime example of Chekhov’s gun, mounted on the wall nine minutes ago, and going off exactly now.
 Basic televisual literacy says that this woman is David’s mother, and he’s only saying “not the mama” because she’s dead, and not like the mother that he used to know.

-He asks if she’s alive, and she says, “Not the way you think, my little angel,” because she’s obviously his mother.
+He asks if she’s alive, and the pteranodon says, “Not the way you think, my little angel,” because she’s obviously his mother.
 Nobody’s established that there’s a character whose name starts with “angel”, so this woman, as I said, is David’s mother.

 She moves to his side and folds him in a maternal embrace, cooing, “But I shall love you, all the same.”
 Because she’s his mother.